wasabi-peanut/5e-Combat-Manager/README.md

 * Donjon Name gen linker
     * Allows you to select a type, a subtype category, and a subtype and links you straight to the Donjon page.
 * Onboard name gen
-   * Uses Kerbal name parts (e.g Thompfrey) with optional static or generated surname.
+   * Uses Kerbal name parts with optional static or generated surname.
    * Allows for customization of name parts, and last name parts
 * Name chart
    * Can be populated from an external source, the onboard generator or by you.
-   * Has spaces for descriptions of characters, so you don't reuse names.
+   * Has spaces for descriptions of and notes about characters.
    * Conditional formatting makes clear which names are available and which are taken.
 * Broadcast sheet
-   * Currently supports showing NPCs faces, with or without names
+   * Currently supports showing NPCs faces, with or without names.
+You can open this sheet on a player-facing display and control it from the sheet with the Face Viewer.

 **The spreadsheet is well-annotated with notes.
 Feel free to ask any questions here or at the email address listed in the sheet.**